Missing Molars & Microdontia

 September 16, 2010 By arne hendriks 0

 The Incredible Shrinking Man is interested in mapping shrink desires that already exist in society.
-But we shouldn’t close our eyes to the opposite; the fear to shrink.
-One of the more curious manifestations of this fear is the Koro Syndrome, the pathological fear that…
+But we shouldn’t close our eyes to the opposite: shrink fears.
+One of the more curious manifestations of this fear is the Koro Syndrome, the pathological fear that the genitals…

 Degrowth: Small is Happy